JamWild96/PythonCalculator/README.md

 # PythonCalculator
-A shunting yard and RPN calculator made in python with gui
+A shunting yard and RPN calculator made in python with gui.
+Added How to document for operation.